Accio/MCBDD/index.md

 The final note is given by offline activities (50%) and project work (50%).

-For end-term project work, participants will form teams of two, and work on either option of the project work:
+For end-term project work, participants will self-organize and form teams of two.
+In exceptional cases where forming a team is not feasible (i.e. due to remote learning), an individual contribution is possible.

+The teams work on either option of the project work of their choice:

 * Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and your analysis to support your arguments.